EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 1

-Skill training (feature) gives you INT tokens (min 1) to use on skill increases
+Skill training (feature) gives you INT tokens (min 1) to use on skill increases.

-You have next limit on skill level (from skill traing feature only)
+You have next limit on skill level (from skill traing feature only).

 | Skill level | Skill limit |
 |---|:---:|